K. Leroy Irvis: Pennsylvania career

 Irvis became an entrepreneur for a time, managing a toy factory and a hot dog stand.
 In 1950, he left his businesses and pursued blue-collar work in steel mills and road construction, to earn money in order to go to law school.

 In 1954 he earned a law degree from University of Pittsburgh School of Law.
-He worked as law clerk to Judge Anne X. Alpern, was hired as Pittsburgh city solicitor, and advanced to become the first black assistant district attorney of Allegheny County, Pennsylvania.
-He supplemented his income as a radio announcer for WILY.
+He worked as law clerk to Judge Anne X. Alpern, was hired as Pittsburgh city solicitor, and advanced to become the second black assistant district attorney of Allegheny County, Pennsylvania, the first being Oliver Livingstone Johnson who was appointed in February 1942 by District Attorney Russell H. Adams.
+He supplemented his income as a radio announcer for WILY-AM.
 When his reputation had grown, he opened a private law practice downtown.

 Irvis entered politics and was elected as the state representative from Pittsburgh's Hill District, serving in the legislature for 15 straight terms.
 Rep. Irvis sponsored more than 1600 bills, and is most known for bills promoting civil rights, fair housing, education, public health, highway safety, and modernization of the penal code.
 In 1972, after being denied accommodation by the Harrisburg, Pennsylvania-based Moose Lodge as the guest of a white member, Irvis was party to a case in the U.S. Supreme Court, Moose Lodge No. 107 v.
 Irvis, in which the Court upheld the right of the Moose Lodge to discriminate as a private club on the basis of race; the racial discrimination policy was ended by Moose International Inc. within a year of the Supreme Court ruling.
 In 1977 he was voted unanimously by the representatives for the role of speaker of the house.

 His most noted achievements include the passage of legislation creating the Pennsylvania Human Relations Commission, the Pennsylvania Higher Education Assistance Agency and Equal Opportunity Program, the state's community college system, the Minority Business Development Authority, and the Pennsylvania Council on the Arts.
 He is also largely responsible for the Pennsylvania House Ethics Committee, lobbyist registration, and the Legislative Audit Advisory Commission.